wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.2.3 =
+Update to fix the shortcode editor button in the text editor

 = 2.2.2 =
 Tiny upgrade for the free version